BtheGit/redux-redux/README.md

 The output from running aProgram() should be: 42, 58, 100, 100.
 We are directly calling showstate on the first and last calls, the two in the middle are done by our store when it finishes updating.

 And that's it.
 The listener is a callback, but what aProgram does inside the callback listener isn't something our store has any clue about, all it knows is that it needs to call it after the state is updated and pass in the new state.
 However, if you remember, the store that we've been building all this time has a getState function already.
 Right now we still require external callback listeners to receive the new state directly, that's not particularly flexible.
 What if they don't want it?
 Well, instead, a listener can just act whenever something changes, and if wants to get the state it can, if it doesn't, it can do something else.
-It's more flexible that way.
 Let's add that into our toy example above:

 ```javascript
 function createStore(callback) {